How to Create An App With No Programming Experience

 The best thing is, in-depth knowledge of mobile programming is not necessary.
-There are plenty of resources and tools to help you, and it doesn’t mean handing over your entire project to a third-party app developer.
+There are plenty of resources and tools to help you create a successful app, and it doesn’t mean handing over your entire project to a third-party app developer.
 You can still have a great amount of input to make sure the outcome is exactly what you hoped for.

 Step One: Do Your Research

 Like with any new project, building an app starts with doing your research.

-Who’s the competition?
+Who is the competition?

 Before you do anything else, check the market for existing, similar mobile apps.

-Because of the lack of face-to-face sales opportunities in app marketing, knowing your target audience is key for success.
+Because of the lack of face-to-face sales opportunities in mobile app marketing, knowing your target audience is key for success.
 However, doing this right isn’t easy.

 There are many ways you can identify your target audience.
 The four most popular methods are: